ten7/hosting-drupal-on-kubernetes/lab04_configuration.md

 - mountPath: "/config/mysql"
   name: "vol-flightdeck-db"
 ```
 4. Save the file, but do **not** apply it yet!
-We have more we need to do first...
+We have more we need to do first.

 ## Reusing secrets

 Notice that when we created the Configmap, we didn't actually put the password for the database in the file.
 That's because the `ten7/flight-deck-db:develop` container can be instructed to look for the password in another file using `passwordFile`.
-Since we already have the password in a Secret, we we're going to use the same one we created for our `web` deployment.
+Since we already have the password in a Secret, we're going to use the same one we created for our `web` deployment.

 1. Using a text editor, open the `mysql.yml` file if you haven't already done so.